tolaykhamis/tolaykhamis/README.md

 ---

 ##  About Me
-I’m a problem-driven programmer focused on **algorithms, data structures, and low-level systems thinking**.
-I enjoy solving hard problems under constraints and writing clean, efficient code.
+I work primarily with algorithms, data structures, and systems concepts, focusing on efficient solutions, clear logic, and disciplined code.

 Currently building a strong foundation through:
 - University coursework (CIS)